Hakka people: Hakka in Taiwan

 Lin Ch'ao-tung (林朝棟) was the leader of the Hakka militia recruited by Liu Ming-ch'uan.

 The Hakka used their matchlock muskets to resist the Japanese invasion of Taiwan.
-Hakka people and Aboriginals conducted an insurgency against Japanese rule, rising up against the Japanese in the Beipu uprising.
+Hakka people and Indigenous peoples conducted an insurgency against Japanese rule, rising up against the Japanese in the Beipu uprising.

 Taiwan's Hakka population concentrates in Hsinchu and Hsinchu County, Miaoli County and around Zhongli District in Taoyuan City and Meinong District in Kaohsiung and in Pingtung County, with smaller presences in Hualien County and Taitung County.
 In recent decades, many Hakka have moved to the largest metropolitan areas, including Taipei and Taichung.

 On 28 December 1988, 14,000 Hakka protestors took to the streets in Taipei to demand the Nationalist government to "return our mother tongue", carrying portraits of Sun Yat-sen. The movement was later termed "1228 Return Our Mother Tongue Movement".

 Hakka-related affairs in Taiwan are regulated by the Hakka Affairs Council.
 Hakka-related tourist attractions in Taiwan are Dongshih Hakka Cultural Park, Hakka Round House, Kaohsiung Hakka Cultural Museum, Meinong Hakka Culture Museum, New Taipei City Hakka Museum, Taipei Hakka Culture Hall and Taoyuan Hakka Culture Hall.